Ban The Bland

 In a market where every category is crowded, every message aspires to be louder, and every product promises the similar things, “good” has become invisible.
 Distinctiveness is no longer a brand flourish.
 It’s commercial survival.

-The End Of Bland: How Distinctiveness Decides Commercial Fate runs from 08:30–11:30 in Central London.
+Ban The Bland: How Distinctiveness Decides Commercial Fate runs from 08:30–11:30 in Central London.
 Expect sharp thinking, real-world lessons, and the kind of frank conversation you only get when the room is closed, the incentives are clean, and the audience is made up of peers.

-Sharry will be joined by panellists Pippa Prain (ASDA), Richard Cherwell (J.P.
+Kirsten will be joined by panellists Pippa Prain (ASDA), Richard Sherwell (J.P.
 Morgan Asset Management), Anoushka Grover (Purplebricks), Richard De Villa (Club Med) and Hannah Bourne (Penguin Random House) bringing very different perspectives on what it takes to stand apart when your category is shaped by trust, complexity, and constant scrutiny.

 The morning blends fireside conversation with roundtables, giving you space to test ideas, share challenges, and workshop live problems with people who’ve been there.
 No performances.
 No posturing.
 Just candid, lived experience and practical troubleshooting.